wikimedia/design-codex/packages/codex-docs/docs/contributing/designing-new-components.md

 - Apply the right [auto layout](https://help.figma.com/hc/en-us/articles/5731482952599-Using-auto-layout) properties to make the component display the right resizing behavior and maintain the correct spacing whenever its contents are modified.
 - Apply [constraints](https://help.figma.com/hc/en-us/articles/360039957734-Apply-constraints-to-define-how-layers-resize) to define how the component will behave when resized.

 Figma provides extensive [resources](https://help.figma.com/hc/en-us) that will help you create flexible and robust components that are reliable and comfortable to reuse by the rest of the design team members.
-Count on the Design Systems Team to support you at any step of the process if you find any obstacles working with Figma.
+Count on the Design System Team to support you at any step of the process if you find any obstacles working with Figma.

 ### 3.4.
 Create the component’s specification sheet